monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 authors: [joel, brian]
 ---

-Together with [Kadena](http://kadena.io/), [Monic](https://www.monic.co/) has developed new a static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language that we're calling the *property checker*.
+Together with [Kadena](http://kadena.io/), [Monic](https://www.monic.co/) has [open-sourced](https://github.com/kadena-io/pact/tree/master/src/Pact/Analyze) a language-integrated static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language that we're calling the *property checker*.
 In this post we'll talk about the purpose of the tool, what it can do today, and what we have planned for the future.

 ## Pact: some background